Caroline E. Simpson

 Dr. Simpson received her Doctor of Science in Astronomy degree at the University of Florida in 1995.
 She joined FIU's Department of Physics also in 1995, where she is now a full professor.
-She teaches courses in introductory astronomy for non-science majors as well as undergraduate astrophysics for students pursuing a minor in Astronomy.
+She is currently the CASE Equity Advisor and an Assoc.
+Director for the Office to Advance Women, Equity, and Diversity (AWED).